RhythmLunatic/Delta-NEX-Rebirth/README.md

 Q: I get an error when I press UpLeft or UpRight on the song select screen.

 A: Your StepMania is out of date.
 Use my branch or grab a nightly from the main branch.

+Q: Your theme lags when I scroll through songs.

+A: Can't be fixed without editing the StepMania source.
+It runs at full speed on Linux, though.
+(ProTip: Use a lowlatency kernel if you're putting this on your arcade cabinet!)